jriecken/sat-js/README.md

  - `r` - The radius of the circle
  - `offset` - Offset of center of circle from `pos`.

+ It has the following methods:

+ - `setOffset(offset)` - Set the current offset

 ### SAT.Polygon

 This is a **convex** polygon, whose points are specified in a counter-clockwise fashion.
 It is created by calling: